 Jabu And The Lion

-Long, long ago, somewhere in Africa, when all the people and animals were new… The truly brave heroes of the African tribes were the goatherds and herdsman, who without much reward, faced great dangers.
+Long, long ago, somewhere in Africa, when all the people and animals were new… The truly brave heroes of the African tribes were the goatherds and cattle herdsman, who without much reward, faced great dangers.

 This is the tale of a young man named Jabu and his strange encounter with a lion.